ianmackenzie/elm-geometry/CONTRIBUTING.md

   - Use [`elm-format`](https://github.com/avh4/elm-format) to format your code.
     I currently use `elm-format` version 0.7.0-exp.
-  - Wrap code to 80 columns.
+  - Wrap code (mostly) to 80 columns (type annotations and string literals can be longer if you want).

 Don't worry too much about writing documentation - small fixes for things like typos and formatting are certainly welcome, but I would prefer to write the bulk